Private Line (band): Debut album 21st Century Pirates (2004)

-"Forever and a Day" was released before the album in February 2004 and it shot up the Finnish record charts, reaching #3 in its first week.
+"Forever and a Day" was released before the album in February 2004 and it reached #3 in the Finnish Singles Chart.
 "Sleep Tight" could also be heard in the Finnish box-office hit movie and soundtrack Levottomat3 by Solar Films Inc. in February 2004.

 2004 saw the appearance of the band's debut full-length album 21st Century Pirates.
-The album reached #18 at the official Finnish Top40 record charts at its first week and got great reviews in the Finnish and foreign press.
+The album reached #18 at the official Finnish Top40 record charts at its first week.

+Norway's Scream Magazine gave the album a 4 out of 6 score, though the reviewer did not have much to detract.
+The album both featured "strong tunes", good degree of variation, punch and heaviness.
+Another Norwegian magazine Exact gave the same score.

 The second single from the debut album carrying the name "1-800-Out-of-Nowhere" was put out in June 2004 and reached #4 in the Finnish single charts.
 The video of the song stayed on MTV's Up North Top10 video chart for 10 weeks.

 In September 2004, 21st Century Pirates was also released in Japan by JVC Victor Entertainment and later the same year in Australia, New Zealand, Italy, Russia, Sweden and Ukraine.

 A third single (released December 2004) from the album, called "Already Dead" brought the band more success with another top 5 charting in their native Finland.
 The single release consisted also 3 songs "While God Saves I Destroy", White-Collar Crime, Cheerleaders 6 Dopedealers" live video from Tampere at Tullikamari, Pakkahuone.

-The band toured for the album in various countries, such as Japan, Italy, Spain, England, Germany, Sweden and Russia.
+The band toured for the album in countries including Japan, Italy, Spain, England, Germany, Sweden and Russia.
 They supported also acts like Mötley Crüe (two shows in Helsinki and Turku, June 2005), Alice Cooper (in Turin, July 2005), D-A-D (five shows Scandinavian tour, Stockholm, Gothenburg, Helsinki, Turku, Tampere in October 2005) and Brides of Destruction, a band featuring Nikki Sixx and Tracii Guns, in their hometown Helsinki at the Tavastia Club in June 2004.